BeZaBel/herbstluftwm-dotfiles/README.md

 ## Dotfiles

 A simple Herbstluftwm rice.
 Config for herbstluft is the default with some custom keybinds.
-Polybar is basically just [this](link de github) but with some custom modifications.
+The polybar config is basically just [this](https://github.com/adi1090x/polybar-themes/tree/master/polybar-6) but with some custom modifications (config-t7.ini).

-#### Applications
+#### Stuff

-- Firefox for browser
+- Firefox with HNTP for the newtab.
 - Alacritty for terminal (gotta go fast)
 - Nemo because I like panes in a GTK3 file browser
 - feh for simplicity
 - Polybar because ease of use
+- Cantata
+- Cava

 #### Screenshots